xzdev/ttl/README.md

 This is a daily updated file recording what Terry learns everyday.

+- 1/18/2020
+Words: __rock, of, for__
+Activity: Terry learned rock climbing.

+- 1/17/2020
+Terry went to game night.
+No reading.

 - 1/16/2020
 Book reading: Where the wild things are
 Terry can read the book with little help.

 - 1/15/2020
 Words: __wild, hot__
 Book reading: Where the wild things are

 - 1/14/2020
 Words: __claws, teeth__